-This sanctuary is so popular for bear viewing, visitors must enter a lottery to get access
+This world-famous sanctuary is so popular for bear viewing that visitors must enter a lottery to get access.

-The McNeil River State Game Sanctuary, just north of Katmai National Park and Preserve on the Alaska Peninsula and 250 miles southwest of Anchorage, protects the world's largest concentration of brown bears.
-The sanctuary protects about 200 square miles of wildlife habitat, and is located approximately 250 air miles (400 kilometers) southwest of Anchorage and 100 air miles (160 kilometers) west of Homer.
+The McNeil River State Game Sanctuary, just north of Katmai National Park and Preserve on the Alaska Peninsula, protects the world's largest concentration of brown bears.
+The 200 square mile sanctuary is 100 air miles west of Homer.

-This spot is renowned among wildlife photographers.
-It’s not uncommon for 20 or more brown bears to feed together at McNeil River Falls; up to 74 have been spotted there at one time.
+This spot is renowned among wildlife photographers hoping to capture images of brown bears fishing at the famous McNeil River Falls.
+It’s not uncommon for 20 or more brown bears to feed together at the falls.
+Up to 74 have been spotted there at one time.

 The prime time to see the greatest number of brown bears is mid-June at Mikfik Creek or July to mid-August at McNeil River.
 A permit is required to view the bears at McNeil River, and the demand for them is so high that a lottery is staged by the Alaska Department of Fish and Game.
-The state agency allows 10 visitors per day for a four-day period to watch the bears feed.
-From a camp, park guides lead a two-mile hike across sedge flats and through the thigh-deep Mikfik Creek to the viewing area on a bluff.
-There you can watch the bears feed less than 60 feet away in the pools where salmon gather.
-Watching and photographing giant brown bears at such close range is an once-in-a-lifetime experience.
+The state agency allows 10 visitors per day for a four-day period between June 7 and August 25 to watch the bears feed.

 The sanctuary offers only primitive camping in a designated camping area.
 Visitors need to be totally self-sufficient and bring their own tent, sleeping bag and pad, hip boots, clothes and food.
 Cook stoves are not needed and basic pots and pans are supplied.
 Visitors will need to bring personal utensils, plates, bowls and any specialized cook gear they need.
 They also need to be in good physical condition as it is a four-mile round-trip hike to the bear-viewing pad.